PWTF IS SEEKING NEW BOARD MEMBERS

 President and Co-Founder

-Christine Petrini is a performer/writer/teaching artist/arts administrator in the Philadelphia region.
+Christine Petrini is a performer/writer/teaching artist/arts administrator in the Philadelphia region and a mom of two children.
 She has an MA theatre and a certificate in nonprofit management from Villanova University.
 She studied musical theatre at The Catholic University of America and earned her BA in communications and theatre from Temple University.
-Christine writes and performs interactive music theater for kids with the Big Idea Committee.
-She sings for cabarets and special events and has appeared on stage in her one-woman musical, I Can Dress Myself (2016 DNC, Villanova Theatre, Ritz Theatre), as a vocalist at Tokyo Disney Resort.
+Christine is an award-winning children's musician and writes and performs interactive music theater for kids with the Big Idea Committee.
+She sings for cabarets and special events and has appeared on stage in her one-woman musical, I Can Dress Myself (2016 DNC, Villanova Theatre, Ritz Theatre) and as a vocalist at Tokyo Disney Resort.
 As a theatre teaching artist and children’s musician, Christine is committed to promoting the value of arts education.
-She is the Program Director for Lyceum Studio for the Performing Arts, a theatre arts education program in her hometown of Burlington, NJ.
-Also, she teaches and directs for West Chester Studio for the Performing Arts.
-Christine is a proud arts advocate with a particular commitment to women+ artists, parent artists and youth.
-As Co-Founder and Managing Director of Philadelphia Women’s Theatre Festival, Christine is committed to creating opportunities for women+ in theatre as storytellers and valued creative thinkers.
+She is the founder and Program Director for Lyceum Studio for the Performing Arts, a theatre arts education program in her hometown of Burlington, NJ.
+Christine is a proud arts advocate with a particular commitment to women artists, parent artists and youth.
+As Co-Founder of Philadelphia Women’s Theatre Festival, Christine is committed to creating opportunities for women in theatre as storytellers and valued creative thinkers.
 She has a great love for collaboration, theatre-making and arts for social change.

 Polly Edelstein (she/her)